Checked-in baggage

 It's easy to add a bag after you've booked, and you have a few options.

-First, if you're on a seat only fare you simply need to change your booking to a seat+bag fare.
+First, if your'e on a seat only fare you simply need to upgrade your booking to include checked-in baggage.
 Retrieve your booking to do this now.

 If you've already got checked bags in your allowance but need more, you can buy a Prepaid Extra Bag online by retrieving your booking.
 They can be added up to 90 minutes before an international flight, or up to 30 minutes before domestic.
 Each passenger can have a maximum of 3 checked bags total.